KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Program Testing.md

 There are 3 types of conditions for when testing a program:
 - Normal Condition - Input data is what is expected (example: Jimmy buys 3 watermelons from the watermelon shop)
-- Boundary Condition - Input data is at the limit of what the program is designed for, or where special handling of the input data is required (example: Jimmy buys 9223372036854775807 watermelons from the watermelon shop)
+- Boundary Condition - Input data is at the limit of what the program is designed for, or where special handling of the input data is required (example: Jimmy buys 9223372036854775807 watermelons from the watermelon shop, or 1 for positive integers)
 - Error Condition - Input data is not what the program is designed for, and should normally be rejected (example: Jimmy buys −1 lead pipes from the watermelon shop)